roam-qgis/Roam-docs/docs/admin-guide/profiles.md

 ## Roam Profiles

-Starting Roam with the `--profile` option allows you to control the folder that Roam and Config Manager will load projects/plugins/roam.config, etc from.
+Starting Roam with the `--profile` option allows you to control the folder that Roam and Config Manager will load settings and projects from.

-Using this it's possible to setup different folder for different "profiles" with their own projects and plugins.
+Using this it is possible to setup different folders for different "profiles" with their own projects and plugins, keeping them isolated.

-Roam will make the profile folder and any nested folders and config it needs
+Roam will make the profile folder with the right layout to run.

-`roam.exe --profile C:\temp\testing`
+Usage: `roam.exe --profile C:\temp\testing`

 ### Example